Late Ming peasant rebellions: Background

 To prevent further depletion of the imperial treasury, Chongzhen cut funding for the Ming postal service, which saw the mass unemployment of large numbers of men from the central and northern provinces around the Yellow River region.
-This in turn contributed to the overall deterioration of government control and the formation of bandit groups which became endemic in the last decades of the Ming.
+This contributed to the overall deterioration of government control, and the formation of bandit groups which became endemic in the last decades of the Ming.